joeguilmette/ee-vvv-wordmove/readme.md

 #Optimizing WordPress
 There are [some cool resources](https://github.com/davidsonfellipe/awesome-wpo) for getting optimization in Wordpress right.
 EasyEngine is a great start.
 If you create sites with the `--wpfc` flag you'll get fast-cgi caching out of the box.
 And EasyEngine offers some other nifty caching tools to get things going.

-##Enabling a swap file
+##Solving memory issues with a swap file
+EasyEngine says they handle this for you.
+However, even with 1gb of ram, I've run into issues with MySQL like this `[ERROR] InnoDB: Cannot allocate memory for the buffer pool` which will crash MySQL and throw `Database connection errors` on page load.
+Funny, if the error still renders in the browser after MySQL is back up, refresh your cache with `sudo ee clean all`.

-EasyEngine should handle this for you.
-If you run into memory issues later, this is a good way out aside from just buying more RAM.
+Anyway, if you run into memory issues, try creating a swap file before just buying for RAM.

-- Create the swapfile `$ fallocate -l 1024M /swapfile`.
+- Create the swapfile `$ sudo fallocate -l 1024M /swapfile`.

-- Set those perms `$ sudo chmod 600 /swapfile && mkswap /swapfile`.
+- Set those perms `$ sudo chmod 600 /swapfile && sudo mkswap /swapfile`.

-- Start the swap `$ swapon /swapfile`.
+- Start the swap `$ sudo swapon /swapfile`.

 - Make sure it gets mounted on startup by adding `/swapfile none swap defaults 0 0` on a new line in `$ sudo vim /etc/fstab`

+- If you run in to issues specific to InnoDB, you can also increase the cache size to see if that helps.